 - Who gets notified—for example, the board, trusted advisors, regulators, customers, shareholders, or other stakeholders—and when?

 - What channels will be used to communicate internally and externally?

 - How will the organization monitor and manage reputational issues, mainly

 Even the best-prepared organizations will experience a crisis—and there’s rarely a

 perfect response.
 The ability to avoid disaster and avoid mismanagement of

 the situation—will largely be determined by the effectiveness of the organization’s crisis prevention efforts, crisis response plan, proper training of the crisis team, and leadership to manage the crisis effectively.

 Practice, practice, practice…regularly conduct disaster rehearsal exercises or crisis management simulations that are impactful and help reveal blind spots that can be remediated and ultimately prepare you and your team for not if, but when something ugly happens.

-Reach out and find out more how we can help you communicate trust when a triggering event occurs.
+Reach out and find out more about how we can help you communicate trust when a triggering event occurs.